Hasnake84/NGFW-Azure-Bastion/README.md

    - Associate the route we just created with a subnet
      - Route overview > Subnets > + Assoiciate > Select the V-Net and the WAN subnet

+# 10. Create a Firewall policy for outbound traffic